porsche-design-system/porsche-design-system/packages/components/src/components/button-tile/button-tile.examples.md

 ### <A11yIcon></A11yIcon> Accessibility hints

-In general, placing textual contents above an image can easily lead to **contrast issues**.
+In general, placing textual contents above an image or video can easily lead to **contrast issues**.
 Though we are providing a scalable background gradient to reduce the risk of low contrasts between foreground text and background image, there still can occur issues with color contrast ratios, especially if different aspect ratios for multiple viewport sizes are used.
 So, always **check readability** and play around with the `size` and `weight` properties to achieve the best results.

+In case a video background is used, the component checks once during initialization whether **reduced motion** is enabled in the **operating system settings** and disables autoplay of the video automatically.
+In addition, the slotted video should have no audio or is muted by `<video muted />`.
+Also keep in mind that long videos or videos in general might increase the page load time.
+The video content should support the CTA instead of distracting from it.

 ## States